LieberInstitute/SPEAQeasy/README.md

 docker build -t libdocker/${CONTAINER} .
 ```

-An example build and deploy of all the images can be found in ./dockerfiles/make.log
+An example of how to build and deploy all the required docker images can be found in ./dockerfiles/make.log

 Potential Issues

 R-Base Dockerfile: This dockerfile holds all of the R packages needed throughout the pipeline.
-In order to maintain a specific version combination for required software, all packages are manually installed from source.
-However, this causes the dockerfile to have numerous commit layers, and risks reaching maximum depth ~125 layers.
-In this case, packages can be consolidated and installed by name (rather than source link) to decrease the number of layers.
-OR, the existing docker image can be squashed using --squash (with docker in --experimental mode) to flatten the existing image
+In order to maintain a specific version combination for required software, all packages are manually installed
+from source.
+However, this causes the dockerfile to have numerous commit layers, and risks reaching maximum depth ~125
+layers.
+In this case, packages can be consolidated and installed by name (rather than source link) to decrease the
+number of layers.
+OR, the existing docker image can be squashed using --squash (with docker in --experimental mode) to
+flatten the existing image

-The dockerfiles declare specific versions of the required software, and as software becomes outdated and links need to be updated, the dockerfiles will become less likely to build successfully.
-In this case its much easier to simply run make pull in the dockerfiles directory to pull the current working version of each image.
+The dockerfiles declare specific versions of the required software, since software becomes outdated and links need to
+be updated, the dockerfiles will become less likely to build successfully.
+In this case its much easier to simply run

-_##**TODO**##_: describe the --with-docker flag
+make pull in the dockerfiles directory to pull the current working version of each image.

 ### Run with SGE ###